arduino/docs-content/content/hardware/07.opta/opta-family/opta/tutorials/opta-modbus-rtu-plc-ide/content.md

 Alternative values can be used per requirements if needed.

-To establish communication with a configured Modbus RTU Server on an Opta™ device, add a Modbus node by right-clicking on the `RS485 SerialPort` tab located in the `Resources` panel.
+To establish communication with a configured Modbus RTU Server on an Opta™ device, add a Modbus node by right-clicking the `RS485 SerialPort` tab in the `Resources` panel.
 After right-clicking, select the 'Add' option that appears.
 This action will allow you to introduce a 'Generic Modbus' node into the configuration.
 For this example, configure the node with the following parameters:

 * Name: Opta_RTU_1
 * Modbus address: 10